Candea-Marian/Library-Management-System/README.md

 >  One author can have multiple books
 - Considering the collaborative nature of literary works, I want the system to accommodate scenarios where one book may have multiple authors.

-> One book can have multiple editions/variations
+> One book can have multiple editions/variations<br>
-> A book edition has a publisher
+> A book edition has a publisher<br>
 > A book edition has multiple copies/prints/items
 - Recognizing the evolving nature of books, I want the system to accommodate the existence of multiple editions.

 > One book copy can have a lendig status that holds information like if its borrowed, when it was, the due & return date

-> One account (librarian or patron) can borrow multiple books
+> One account (librarian or patron) can borrow multiple books<br>
-> Multiple accounts can borrow the same book from one edition (unique book copies for each patron)
+> Multiple accounts can borrow the same book from one edition (unique book copies for each patron)<br>
-> One account has a single role of Librarian OR Patron
+> One account has a single role of Librarian OR Patron<br>
 > One account has a adress and contact information
 - I want the system to let one person (whether a librarian or a bookworm) borrow a bunch of books at once.
 Plus, multiple folks can grab the same book, but each gets their own copy.